Discounts, offers and rewards programs

 Cleaning out your cupboards and getting rid of things you don’t use doesn’t just free up space, it can lead to some extra savings too.
 Try selling your unwanted items on eBay, Gumtree, or at a good-old fashioned garage sale.

-4. Cut back on those little luxuries
+4. Cut back on what’s in your control

 More often than not it’s the smaller, everyday purchases that start eating into your budget.
 Make coffee and work lunches at home, or invite friends over for games night instead of going out.